-- There has been a growing demand for estimates of same-sex couples.
-Much of the academic and federal research has focused on the American Community Survey (ACS). - Research has yet to focus on the variety of Census Bureau surveys, which could be useful if researchers are interested in questions not included on the ACS. - We use the 2010 Current Population Survey (CPS) as a test comparison to the 2009 ACS. - Prior to 2010, all reported married same-sex couples in the CPS were changed to be their opposite-sex counterpart.
+- Much of the academic and federal research has focused on the American - Research has yet to focus on the variety of Census Bureau surveys, which - We use the 2010 Current Population Survey (CPS) as a test comparison to - changed to be their opposite-sex counterpart.
 In 2010, for the first time, they were all edited to be same-sex unmarried partners.
-This change in edits allows us to be able to estimate same-sex couple households in the CPS. - We believe that comparing the demographics of same-sex couple households using these two surveys will allow us to evaluate the quality of the CPS estimates, along with verifying the overall reliability of the estimates in both surveys.
+This change in edits allows us to be able to estimate same-sex couple households in the CPS. - We believe that comparing the demographics of same-sex couple households using these two surveys will allow us to evaluate the quality of the CPS estimates, along with verifying the overall reliability of the estimates